 Note: If the design is not in the proper state when Edit with <Interactive tool> is invoked, a pop-up message appears.

 Note: When an interactive tool is opened for editing, the Constraint Manager is disabled.
-Close the Interactive Tool to return to the Constraint Manager.
+You need to close the Interactive Tool to return to the Constraint Manager.

 Check Constraints